 Here’s what we discovered: the good, the bad, and the unusual of visiting Washington, D.C., along with our favorite and most-recommended experiences.

 The Good of Visiting Washington, D.C.

-Even though we’re not much into history or architecture, we couldn’t help but feel we were in an important place when we visited the National Mall.
+Even though we’re not much into history, architecture, or politics, we couldn’t help but feel we were in an important place when we visited the National Mall.
 The two-mile-long open lawn and all the monuments and buildings around it truly impressed us.